1000 GIS Applications & Uses

 332. Trade Area – Delineating the geographic area where a certain percentage of a store’s customers live.

-333. Economic Costs of Pollution – Assessing greener growth options and the costs of pollution in India by understanding the current state of environment degradation.
+333. Economic Costs of Pollution – Assessing greener growth options and the costs of pollution in India by understanding the current state of environmental degradation.

 334. Campus Navigation – Navigate through a university campus with online mapping applications.